SCHADS Award Penalty Rates Explained: Weekends, Overtime & Public Holidays | CrossVault

 Calculating correctly: a worked example

-Consider a full-time Level 2 disability support worker (base rate $32.19/hr) who works the following shift on a Saturday:
+Consider a Level 2.1 disability support worker (ordinary rate $36.22/hr from 1 July 2026 — the SACS rate including the Equal Remuneration Order) who works the following shift on a Saturday:

 • Start: 2pm Saturday